Perceived Organizational Support (POS)

 According to Eisenberger and Rhoades, effective leadership primarily entails the support that managers give their employees.
 The better this support is, the more supported their staff feel, and the more they enjoy their work.

-Perceived Organizational Support (POS) increases when executives express their appreciation for their employees’ work.
+POS increases when executives express their appreciation for their employees’ work.
 This leads to reciprocity because if employees do their work well, it means that they receive more compliments from their supervisors.

 By working on an equal footing, managers are also able to involve their employees in decision-making and in business and departmental objectives.